 “They maintain, for instance, that the divinity sometimes inhabits small wafers of unleavened bread, that three is equal to one, and that children are born guilty, while wicked old men can be washed clean by a single timely act of repentance.
-Eschewing family, they cling to vague ideas that float in the air like clouds, which resemble now a mountain, now a mouse, making their impressionable imaginations susceptible to endless confusion.
+Eschewing family and ancestors, they cling to vague ideas that float in the air like clouds, making their impressionable imaginations susceptible to endless confusion.
 They have no tribes, and keep records of their second and third cousins only for the purpose of avoiding intercourse with them.
 In fact, they are usually unable to recall distant kin by face or name; but if they could, they would hardly favor them over mountain goats or even the impressively large trees they are said to have worshiped in the past and perhaps will again one day in the future.”

-“In sum,” she inquired by way of clarification, “they are idolators who prefer intercourse with goats and perhaps other ruminants unknown in the civilized Orient, such as caribou and reindeer, over their own cousins?
-Do they perform these acts while eating God-wafers under the aforementioned excessively large trees as a form of worship, then?”
+“You are saying,” she inquired by way of clarification, “that they are idolators who prefer intercourse with sheep, goats, and perhaps other ruminants unknown in civilized lands, such as caribou and reindeer, over their own cousins?
+Do they, then, perform these acts while eating God-wafers under the aforementioned excessively large trees as a form of worship?”

 “All of this is difficult to believe,” she replied, “for if they were as foolhardy as you describe, we should have conquered them long ago.
-But regardless of whether your fantastical description is really true, or whether you inhaled an unhealthy quantity of magic carpet cleaner fumes during the off-label application that suspended us over this perilously deep shaft, your claims are but dull and irrelevant abstractions in the judgment of an individual whose sole duty is to titillate the sultan with coy words and a borrowed head of red hair.
+But regardless of whether your fantastical description is really true, or whether you merely inhaled an unhealthy quantity of magic carpet cleaner fumes during the off-label application that suspended us over this perilously deep shaft, your claims are but dull and irrelevant abstractions to a female whose sole duty is to titillate the sultan with coy words and a borrowed head of red hair.
 What are their mannerisms; how do they behave?”